thibaudcolas/frontend-starter-kit/docs/frontend-launch-checklist.md

 - [ ] ['Upgrade your browser'](https://github.com/springload/frontend-starter-kit/blob/master/core/templates/core/snippets/outdated-browser.html) message displayed on unsupported browsers.
 - [ ] Run site url through the Facebook debugger (https://developers.facebook.com/tools/debug/) to check it will appear correctly if shared.
 - [ ] Run the link checker [`hyperlink -r http://example.com/`](https://github.com/springload/frontend-starter-kit/blob/master/docs/useful-tooling.md#hyperlink).
-- [ ] Spelling and grammar checked thoroughly (copy/paste the site's content in Google Docs, or better yet get someone else on the team or from the client to do it for you).

 ### Performance

 - [ ] All static assets (CSS, JS, SVG, JSON) are minified and concatenated in production.
 - [x] TODO - Single pages are less than the allocated performance budget (unless there's a very good reason not to).
 - [ ] Run through [Google PageSpeed](https://developers.google.com/speed/pagespeed/), [GTmetrix](https://gtmetrix.com/).
-- [ ] Use [SpeedCurve](https://speedcurve.com) to configure the performance monitoring on the site's most important page (homepage?).
 - [x] TODO – Critical CSS is extracted and inlined in the HTML file if relevant.
 - [ ] Web fonts should be kept to a minimum (talk with designers).
 - [ ] Subset webfonts to remove unused characters (http://www.subsetter.com/, https://github.com/miguelsousa/source-sans-pro-subset).
 - [ ] Font files are available in WOFF, WOFF2, and EOT/OTF if relevant (IE8 / Android Stock Browser).
 - [ ] Static files are cache-busted with a query parameter (eg. `?v=4hjk54j6`) in production (JS/CSS/etc).

-#### Server configuration

-- [ ] Static files are gzipped in production (JS/CSS/SVG/etc, check this with PageSpeed or GTmetrix).
-- [ ] Static files are cached for a long time in production (JS/CSS/images/etc, check this with PageSpeed or GTmetrix).
-- [ ] Canonical URL redirect exists, if relevant (`example.com` ➞ `www.example.com`).

 ### Deployment

 - [ ] The project is [`shrinkwrapped`](https://github.com/springload/frontend-starter-kit/#adding-and-upgrading-dependencies) to pin its dependencies.
 - [ ] The build service / CI is using `NODE_ENV=production` for compilation tasks.
-- [ ] No unnecessary files (`node_modules`) are sent to the production server, slowing down the build (look for the list of files sent to the server in the `rsync` step of the deployment).
 - [ ] CI runs the CI tests (`npm run test:ci`, or `npm run test`), and the build breaks if they fail.
-- [ ] CI builds trigger notifications in the appropriate Slack channel.

 ### Semantics